-- Death or severe illness in the student's immediate family - Illness of the pupil (See parent notes) - Medical, dental, or legal appointments that cannot be scheduled outside of school hours.
+- Death or severe illness in the student's immediate family. - Illness of the pupil - Sent home by the school nurse for illness or injury. - Medical, dental, or legal appointments that cannot be scheduled outside of school hours.
 (Times and dates shall be verified by the health professional or court officials) Students will be excused for a partial day absence only, unless the doctor or court specifically writes on the note that the student was required to be out of school all day. - Religious holidays and practices - One day for attendance at the Kentucky State Fair (per state law).
 (Proof of attendance must be provided) - Two visits to colleges or universities - Drivers test for permit or license.
-(A half (1/2) day may be allowed twice during the school year) - One day for students with lice.- If the student is sent home, he/she will be excused for the remainder of that day - Documented military leave - One day prior to departure of parent/guardian called to active military duty - One day upon the return of parent/guardian from active military duty - Ten days for students attending basic training required by a branch of the United States Armed Forces; or Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave - Educational Enhancement Opportunities (see next slide)
+(A half (1/2) day may be allowed twice during the school year) - One day for students with lice.- If the student is sent home, he/she will be excused for the remainder of that day - Documented military leave - One day prior to departure of parent/guardian called to active military duty (must apply Board Procedure 09.123 AP.2 Absence Request Forms) - One day upon the return of parent/guardian from active military duty (must apply Board Procedure 09.123 AP.2 Absence Request Forms) - Ten (10) days for students attending basic training required by a branch of the United States Armed Forces; or Visitation for up to ten (10) days with the student's parent, de facto custodian, or person with legal custody who, while on active military duty stationed outside of the country, is granted rest and recuperation leave (must apply Board Procedure 09.123 AP.2 Absence Request Forms) - Students participating in the any of the page programs of the General Assembly - Educational Enhancement Opportunities (must apply Board Procedure 09.123 AP.2 Absence Request Forms)